Recipe for Garlic Hummus with Smoked Paprika

 Make the Hummus

-Place drained garbanzo beans, tahini, sliced garlic, lemon juice, 2 tablespoons extra-virgin olive oil, kosher salt, ground cumin, and half of the reserved juice from the garbanzo beans in a blender or food processor.
+Place drained garbanzo beans, tahini, minced garlic, lemon juice, 2 tablespoons extra-virgin olive oil, kosher salt, ground cumin, and half of the reserved juice from the garbanzo beans in a blender or food processor.
 (Can I just say how much I love my KitchenAid K400 Blender!)

 Pulse on medium speed until the mixture is crushed and blended together.